Raymond Boucher

 Raymond Paul Boucher (born July 31, 1957 in Tyngsborough, Massachusetts) is an American trial attorney.
-Throughout his career, Boucher has represented clients in a wide range of matters including consumer litigation, construction defect litigation, product liability, toxic tort litigation and employment discrimination.
-He served as lead attorney in the landmark $660-million sexual-abuse settlement with the Catholic archdiocese where he represented over 250 abuse victims in the July 2007 settlement.
+Throughout his career, Boucher has represented clients in a wide range of complex civil litigation, including consumer litigation, construction defect litigation, product liability, toxic tort litigation, childhood sexual assault, and employment discrimination.
+He served as lead attorney for plaintiffs in the landmark $660-million sexual-abuse settlement with the Roman Catholic Archdiocese of Los Angeles, where he represented over 250 abuse victims in the July 2007 settlement.
 He was able to help secure over one billion dollars in recovery for victims of abuse by Catholic Priests in Southern California.
+In 2024, Boucher and a team of three other lawyers serving as plaintiffs' leadership counsel secured a second, proposed $880 million settlement with the Roman Catholic Archdiocese of Los Angeles for 1,353 additional survivors of childhood sexual assault by Clergy members.

-In 2010, Boucher traveled to Masindi, Uganda where he and colleagues spearheaded Project Masindi, an operation to help African teenage boys and girls who were detained in a Ugandan detention center while they awaited trial for accused crimes.
-In addition to his legal career Boucher is involved with state and national politics, helping to raise funds and providing strategic analysis for various political campaigns.
-He is a past president of the Consumer Attorneys of California and of the Consumer Attorneys Association of Los Angeles, and a recipient of the California League of Conservation Voters' award for his work in helping to build a green California for future generations.
+In 2010, Boucher traveled to Masindi, Uganda where he, and colleagues spearheaded Project Masindi, an operation to help African teenage boys, and girls who were detained in a Ugandan detention center while they awaited trial for accused crimes.
+In addition to his legal career Boucher is involved with state, and national politics, helping to raise funds and providing strategic analysis for various political campaigns.
+He was a past president of the Consumer Attorneys of California and of the Consumer Attorneys Association of Los Angeles, and a recipient of the California League of Conservation Voters' award for his work in helping to build a green California for future generations.